Sigbog is an avid Level 40 "Pokémon GO" player and raider with lots of knowledge and experience to draw from.

 Vaporeon is generally considered the best of the three, or at least the most useful in Pokémon GO.
-But any of the evolutions is a good option, should you need to a counter of that type.
+But any of the evolutions are a good option, should you need to a counter of that type.
 They tend to have fairly high DPS as well.

 Umbreon & Espeon

 Introduced in Generation 2, Umbreon is the dark evolution of Eevee and Espeon is the psychic version.
-Espeon is actually one of the highest DPS Psychic Pokémon in Pokémon Go so it's definitely a useful weapon in your arsenal.
+Espeon is actually one of the highest DPS Psychic Pokémon in Pokémon Go, so it's definitely a useful weapon in your arsenal.
 It's particularly useful for raiding Machamps, which in turn are useful for raiding Tyranitars, fighting Blisseys in gyms, and is generally one of the most universally useful Pokémon.

 Their naming convention is: